zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

 ### Objectives ###

-* This lab will introduces you with Oracle Data Miner which enables developers to work directly with data inside the database using a graphical “drag and drop” workflow editor.
+* This lab will introduces you to Oracle Data Miner which enables developers to work directly with data inside the database using a graphical “drag and drop” workflow editor.
 * You will implement Oracle Data Miner workflow using a series of SQL statements.
 * You will learn how developers can readily incorporate machine learning into their applications.